ntolasaria/launch_school/rb_130/rb_139/practice_problems.md

 # CORE TOOLS

-48, What are the purposes of core tools?
+#### 48, What are the purposes of core tools?

+**Answer:**

+Ruby core tools provide us with the tools to bundle, package, build, distribute, upgrade etc. our project / app.

+It provides various tools like
+- Ruby version managers - provides multiple ruby and gem versions in one system
+- bundler gem - bundle all dependencies with correct versions
+- rake - automate commonly done tasks like running tests, installations, listing filenames etc.

-49, What are RubyGems and why are they useful?
+#### 49, What are RubyGems and why are they useful?

+**Answer:**

+RubyGems are packages of code that you can download, install and use in your Ruby programs or from the command line.
+They can be downloaded with a simple `gem install` command.

 50, What are Version Managers and why are they useful?